HCL-TECH-SOFTWARE/Verse-Extension-Documentation/docs/getting-started.md

 Most of the samples in these tutorials require additional resources that are in the Verse Developer Extension Demo **[source code](https://github.com/HCL-TECH-SOFTWARE/Verse-Extension-samples/tree/master)**.
 In order to install and test the samples, follow the instructions in the **[Loading an Application for Development](../development)**.

-Each extension's documentation page has a `Add the Extension` section that discusses making changes to applications.json.
+Each extension's documentation page has an `Add the Extension` section that discusses making changes to applications.json.
 For these steps, you should edit the applications.json file in the `src` directory next to manifest.json.

 In the ```src/manifest.json``` file, configure the matches property to include your organization's domain.
 It may be useful to reference **[The Manifest](../development#the-manifest)** configuration section of the development docs.